AndyBezo/Facebook-clone/README.md

 # Facebook-clone
-this is a facebook website colne
+this is a facebook website clone
+Author:BABA